Transformative Autism Programs

 Science agrees that all children progress through a series of developmental stages.
 However, some children might not fully progress through all the stages, may miss parts, or even skip entire steps.
 When this happens, it can create gaps in an individual’s abilities as they continue to develop.

-By systematically and thoroughly filling these gaps, we can observe that characteristics begin to diminish, and natural growth occurs in those areas of deficiency.
+By systematically and thoroughly filling these gaps, we can observe that autistic characteristics begin to diminish, and natural growth occurs in those areas of deficiency.
 This process removes barriers, supports lifelong learning, and enables full participation in life.
 To achieve one's full potential, three stages must be addressed: individuation, identity development, and social integration.
 Learn more about these stages in the tabs below:

 Pre-Screening